Annual Conference North

 Get a 16-GB wifi iPad mini or bring your own iPad and learn to use it!
 See how to unleash your creativity and empower your students for Common Core and project-based learning with this classroom tool.
 Explore set-up, the microphone and camera, adding and creating content, using educational media and other apps.
 Review mobile learning in the classroom, 1:1 programs, and volume licensing for education.
 Price: $85

 Registrations will be accepted (online, by mail and fax) through noon on February 24, 2014.
 After that, you may register on-site at the Hyatt Regency Sacramento Hotel at no additional cost.

 Join Us in Sacramento!

-downtown location means restaurants and shopping are in walking distance, the State Capitol is a block away, and Old Sacramento and the State Railroad Museum are a short drive away.
+The Hyatt Regency Sacramento Hotel, site of the conference, is located downtown.
+Restaurants and shopping are in walking distance, the State Capitol is a block away, and Old Sacramento and the State Railroad Museum are a short drive away.

 Suggested Funding Sources

 Titles I, II and III; QEIA; Common Core implementation funds; EIA (Economic Impact Aid); LCFF

 Hotel rooms, conference check-in, the exhibit hall and all sessions will be held at: